QuentinAstegiano/PublicArticles/articles/PythonMistralAiIntroduction/final_PythonMistralAIIntroduction.md

-# "Build a Powerful Medium Article Editor with MistralAI: Unleashing its Editing Capabilities"

-"Discover the potential of MistralAI: A step-by-step guide to creating a Medium Article Editor.
-Revolutionize your writing process with this powerful language model."

-Title: Unlocking the Power of MistralAI: A Comprehensive Guide to Building a Medium Article Editor
+# Forget about ChatGPT, Discover MistralAI : the forefront of the AI revolution

+Discover MistralAI: a revolutionary language model offering human-like text generation, deep understanding, and creativity.
+Start your journey with this new hot language model right now !

-Introduction
+# Introduction

 MistralAI is a cutting-edge large language model (LLM) developed by a French start-up, designed to rival industry giants like ChatGPT.
+It's creating great content, it's cheap, it's easy to use... what's not to like ?

-This article will guide you through the process of utilizing MistralAI to build a Medium Article Editor, similar to the one I have created here: [Unlocking the Power of ChatGPT: Revolutionize Your Technical Article Editing](https://medium.com/@quentin.astegiano/unlocking-the-power-of-chatgpt-revolutionize-your-technical-article-editing-d6ae637698ba).
+To show you some of this engine capabilities, I'll guide you through you through the process of utilizing MistralAI to build a Medium Article Editor, similar to the one I have created here with ChatGPT: [Unlocking the Power of ChatGPT: Revolutionize Your Technical Article Editing](https://medium.com/@quentin.astegiano/unlocking-the-power-of-chatgpt-revolutionize-your-technical-article-editing-d6ae637698ba).

-Getting Started with MistralAI
+# Getting Started with MistralAI

 To get started with MistralAI, you need an API key, which you can obtain by signing up on their [website](https://mistral.ai/).
 The pricing is based on token usage and is quite affordable: [MistralAI Pricing](https://docs.mistral.ai/platform/pricing/).
 A standard round trip will typically use a couple hundred tokens at most, with the cheapest model costing €0.14 per million input tokens and €0.42 per million output tokens.
 Additionally, you can set a usage limit (e.g., €5 or €10 per month) to prevent overspending.